We get asked about this a lot, so we've put together this brief guide which will give you an idea of what to keep in mind when framing art prints...

 What not to search for when looking for frames

 Our 'A' size art prints are measured in metric sizes.
-If you use a frame that has an picture opening measured in imperial inches, then the opening 'window' won't match the edges of the print... and this will result in a very odd, unbalanced looking display where there are gaps on some edges or part of the print will be 'chopped off' from view.
+If you use a frame that has a picture opening measured in imperial inches, then the 'window' won't match the edges of the print (known as the 'correct aspect ratio').
+This will result in a very odd, unbalanced looking display where there are gaps on some edges or part of the print will be 'chopped off' from view.

 Where to buy art print frames?